joshbruegger/go-labels/CONTRIBUTING.md

 ### Backend Changes

-- If a change requires editing the Appwrite backend, commit the changes to `appwrite.json` as well
+- If a change requires editing the Appwrite backend, commit the changes to `appwrite.json` as well:
-  - You can use the Appwrite CLI: `appwrite pull all`
+  - generate the new `appwrite.json` using the Appwrite CLI: `appwrite pull all`
+  - re-generate the types for the database collectionsusing `bun run generate:types`

 ## Development Guidelines